 To drive home that point, she recounts the story of one student, Tom, a high school student from Gettysburg, Pennsylvania, where he attends Gettysburg High.
 Tom decides to spend his senior year studying abroad in Wroclaw, Poland.
 At least as measured by standardized test scores, Poland is a success story.
 Over the past ten years, Polish students have moved from scoring below average to scoring well above average (and higher than American students)—and they’ve done this even though Poland spends on average less than half as much per student as the United States.

 What Tom finds in the high school he attends in Poland is something of an alien landscape, a culture in which educational attainment is valued above all else, and sports, at least those sponsored by and paid for by his school, are non-existent.
-There’s no football team, or soccer team, or any kind of team.
-The only sports students play are the ones they organize themselves.
+The only sports students play is the australia football which help them organize themselves.
 No one gets out of class early to participate in a game.
 No teachers divide their time between the classroom and coaching responsibilities, and no students divide theirs between playing and learning.

 For Tom, the change is dramatic.
 As Ripley writes, sports had been “the core culture at Gettysburg High.”
 In Poland, by contrast, “there was no confusion about what school was for—or what mattered to the kids’ ‘life chances.’”